Rakesh-Mourya-G/xen-orchestra/docs/supported_hosts.md

 ## Others

 If you installed Xen hypervisor from your usual Linux distribution, it won't work.
-Xen Orchestra is **agent-less** and communicate to the host directly using XAPI toolstack.
+CloudVisor is **agent-less** and communicate to the host directly using XAPI toolstack.
 Without this toolstack, it's not possible to make Xen and XO communicate.

 See more details in [architecture section](architecture.md).